ubc/global_javascript/readme.txt

 === Changelog ===

+v0.10.2 - fixed a bug where previously uploaded files are not deleted

 v0.10.1 - fixed a bug where single line comments were not being replaced
         - plugin now saves external javascript to a custom directory in uploads by site and creates one if not available